JonaWe/german-starter-website/README.md

 - [ ] Calculate skill value or levle for player based of stats
 - [ ] Option to ban player from comments
 - [ ] Option to report comment

+## Questions
+- Force steam sign in?
+- Convert names of pve deaths back do ids on dont convert new ones in python script?
+Format in frontend instead. maybe display additional info